Hyper Hoare Logic: (Dis-)Proving Program Hyperproperties (extended version): Synchronous Reasoning Over Different Branches

 \subsection{Synchronized Control Flow}

-\peter{Standard loop invariants are sound in relational logics if all executions exit the loop} \emph{simultaneously}. \peter{In our logic, this synchronized control flow} can be enforced by requiring that the loop guard $b$ has the same value in all states (1)~before the loop and (2)~after every loop iteration, as shown by the rule \namerule{WhileSync} shown in \figref{fig:loop-rules}.
+Standard loop invariants are sound in relational logics if all executions exit the loop \thibault{\emph{simultaneously}~\cite{Benton04,terauchi2005secure}}.
+In our logic, this synchronized control flow can be enforced by requiring that the loop guard $b$ has the same value in all states (1)~before the loop and (2)~after every loop iteration, as shown by the rule \namerule{WhileSync} in \figref{fig:loop-rules}.
 After the loop, we get to assume $(I \lor \emp{}) \land \always (\lnot b)$.
 That is, the loop guard $b$ is false in all executions, and the invariant $I$ holds, or the set of states is empty.
 The $\emp{}$ disjunct corresponds to the case where the loop does not terminate (\ie \emph{no} execution terminates).
-Going back to our motivating example, the natural invariant $I \triangleq \low{l}$ with the rule \namerule{WhileSync} is now sufficient for our example, since we get the postcondition $(\low{l} \lor \emp{}) \land \always (\lnot b)$, which implies our desired \peter{(universally-quantified)} postcondition $\low{l}$.
-In the case where the desired postcondition quantifies existentially over states at the top-level, \peter{it is necessary to prove that the loop terminates.
-We show the corresponding rules in \appref{app:termination}.}
+Going back to our motivating example, the natural invariant $I \triangleq \low{l}$ with the rule \namerule{WhileSync} is now sufficient for our example, since we get the postcondition $(\low{l} \lor \emp{}) \land \always (\lnot b)$, which implies our desired (universally-quantified) postcondition $\low{l}$.
+In the case where the desired postcondition quantifies existentially over states at the top-level, it is necessary to prove that \thibault{at least one execution terminates}.
+We show the corresponding rule in \ifextended{\appref{app:termination}}{our extended version~\cite{hhlExtended}}.

-\peter{We also provide a rule for if statements with synchronized control flow} (rule \namerule{IfSync} in \figref{fig:loop-rules}), which can be applied when all executions take the same branch.
+We also provide a rule for if statements with synchronized control flow (rule \namerule{IfSync} in \figref{fig:loop-rules}), which can be applied when all executions take the same branch.
 This rule is simpler to apply than the core rule \namerule{Choice}, since it avoids the $\otimes$ operator, which usually requires semantic reasoning.

-\paragraph{Example} \peter{The program in \figref{fig:provingGNIloop}} takes as input a list $h$ of secret values (but whose length is public), computes its prefix sum $[h[0], h[0] + h[1], \ldots]$, and encrypts the result by performing a one-time pad on each element of this prefix sum, resulting in the output $[h[0] \oplus k_0, (h[0] + h[1]) \oplus k_1, \ldots]$.
+\paragraph{Example} The program in \figref{fig:provingGNIloop} takes as input a list $h$ of secret values (but whose length is public), computes its prefix sum $[h[0], h[0] + h[1], \ldots]$, and encrypts the result by performing a one-time pad on each element of this prefix sum, resulting in the output $[h[0] \oplus k_0, (h[0] + h[1]) \oplus k_1, \ldots]$.
 The keys $k_0, k_1, \ldots$ are chosen non-deterministically at each iteration, via the variable $k$.\footnote{In practice, the keys used in this program should be stored somewhere, so that one is later able to decrypt the output.}